The Open Event Web App project has TWO components :

 To install the system on Digital Ocean please refer to the Digital Ocean installation readme.

-Add your email id, select session style (single page for each session or expandable sessions),
+Add your email id, select theme, select API version, select session style (single page for each session or expandable sessions), select data source

-Then upload the zip file that contains all JSON files for speakers, sessions, sponsors, event, tracks and locations (These you should get from an orga-server or through the API after you have created your event there).
+Then upload the zip file that contains all JSON files for speakers, sessions, sponsors, event, tracks and locations (These you should get from the server or through the API after you have created your event there).

 Now, when you click on GENERATE APP and DOWNLOAD button, you'll get to download a zip of the event website.
 You can also deploy the web site to your Github Pages by clicking on DEPLOY button.